IBM-Cloud/openshift4-lab/part1-learn_openshift/ex-1-deploy.md

 1. Create a new project by selecting **Create Project**.
 Call the project `lab-<your-lastname>`.

-    {% hint style='info' %} If you've been invited to a lab account, make sure to give a unique project name using your last name. {% endhint %}
+    > If you've been invited to a lab account, an existing project may have been created for you.
+Otherwise, make sure to give a unique project name using your last name.

     ![create](../assets/ocp-create-project.png)